 Blended courses use a hybrid or combination of learning methods that include both on-campus and online study.
 Enrollment in these courses requires your attendance at scheduled classes on campus as well as online requirements to retrieve or submit assignments or participate in class discussions.
 The online and on-campus expectations will be established by your professor and will vary from course to course.

-On FMCC’s schedule of classes, the courses that are taught entirely online are identified by using the letters “WB” or “WC” for the course section.
+On FM’s schedule of classes, the courses that are taught entirely online are identified by using the letters “WB” or “WC” for the course section.

 Students who are best suited for online study: